grattan/R_at_Grattan/docs/Introduction_to_R.md

 R also has a fair bit of overlap with general purpose programming languages like Python.
 But R is more focused on the sort of tasks that statisticians, data scientists, and academic researchers do.

+Anything you can do in spreadsheet software like Excel can be done in R, plus much, much more.
+See [the next page](#why-script) for more on why we generally use R rather than Excel.

 R is quite old, having been first released publicly in 1995, but it's also growing and changing rapidly.
 A lot of developments in R come in the form of new add-on pieces of software - known as 'packages' - that extend R's functionality in some way.
 We cover packages more [later in this page](#packages).

 When you open R itself, you're confronted with a few disclaimers and a command prompt, similar in appearance to the Terminal on macOS or command prompt in Windows.